 - Being immersed in print that was meaningful for her

 I know that is the question going through people’s minds as they read this.
 How will she ever learn to spell if she doesn’t learn phonics?

-If you have a child who hates phonics, I hope this was helpful in starting to think through what to do.
+If you have a child who dislikes phonics, I hope this is helpful in starting to think through what to do.
 I’d like to suggest doing a little reading about visual-spatial learners to see if that fits your situation.
-There are a bunch of informative links in the visual-spatial posts I’ve written.
+There are many informative links in the visual-spatial posts I’ve written.